1afa/sabre-zarafa/README.md

 ### Authentication

-Please note that the authentification backend uses Basic auth.
+Please note that the authentication backend uses Basic authentication exclusively.
+It is not possible to use Digest authentication, because Sabre-Zarafa needs the user's plaintext password to log in to the Zarafa server.
 Some clients will only work with Basic auth if the host uses SSL.
-It is not possible to use Digest authentication, because Sabre-Zarafa needs the plaintext password to log in to the Zarafa server.
+You should *always* enable SSL on the server, since sending plaintext passwords over an unencrypted connection is a security risk.

 Some detailed information about SabreDAV setup are available in [SabreDAV documentation](http://code.google.com/p/sabredav/wiki/Introduction).
 Do not hesitate to read it!

+## Upgrading

+### 0.18 to 0.19

+Sabre-Zarafa 0.19 adds the `ETAG_ENABLE` config variable to `config.inc.php`.
+This variable controls the optional generation of ETags.
+If Sabre-Zarafa notices that the variable is not set, it will default to TRUE.
+So users with an existing config file don't absolutely need to update their config, though it is advised.

+Sabre-Zarafa 0.19 no longer requires `log4php`; it will run without logging if `log4php` is not installed.
+This makes it a little bit easier for new users to get Sabre-Zarafa up and running (less moving parts).

+Other improvements in version 0.19 are all "under the hood" and should require no special action on the administrator's part.

 ## PHP 5.1 and 5.2 version